NLnetLabs/connectbyname/notes/dns-client-proxy.md

 : domain name for authentication or resolving IP addresses.
 The domain name is encoded in uncompressed DNS wire format.

+If the option contains a domain name but no IP addresses (see ipv4hints and ipv6hints below) then the proxy is expected to resolve the name to addresses.
+If only addresses are specified then the proxy assumes that no name is known (though a PKIX certificate may include an address literal in the subjectAltName).
+If both a name and address are specified then the proxy will use the specified address and use the name for authentication.

+The the option contains neither a domain name nor any IP addresses then the application requests the resolvers known to the proxy.

 ## SVC Parameter